Andi Farid Izdihar

-Andi Farid Izdihar, also known as Andi Gilang (born 14 August 1997), is a motorcycle racer from Indonesia who currently races in Supersport 600 class of Asia Road Racing Championship (ARRC).
+Andi Farid Izdihar, also known as Andi Gilang (born 14 August 1997), is a motorcycle racer from Indonesia who currently races in Asia Superbike 1000 class of Asia Road Racing Championship (ARRC).
 He previously participated in Moto3 for Honda Team Asia.

 Career

 Early career

 Izdihar was first introduced to motorcycle racing when he was 8, and started competing in local competitions in Bulukumba Regency at 10.
 He later joined Astra Honda Racing young riders development program in 2010.

-Between 2011–2013, Izdihar took part in Indospeed Race Series, riding a Honda CBR150R.
+Between 2011 and 2013, Izdihar took part in Indospeed Race Series, riding a Honda CBR150R.
 He also participated in Region 2 Motoprix, racing for Honda Daya Golden team.

-He was registered as a competitor in the motorcycling at 2016 Pekan Olahraga Nasional, representing West Java.
+Izdihar was registered as a competitor in the motorcycling at 2016 Pekan Olahraga Nasional, representing West Java.
 He earned gold in the Underbone A individual, and silver in the Underbone A team.

 Asia Talent Cup

 Izdihar made his debut on international career level in 2014 Asia Dream Cup, where he was 6th in the final standings.
 After that, he was picked to compete in 2015 Asia Talent Cup.
 He won the race at Losail International Circuit, and finished 2nd at Sepang International Circuit.
 In total, he scored 104 points and was ranked 9th in the 2015 final standings.
 He also raced in Suzuka 4 Hours together with Aditya Pangestu as the pair finished 2nd.

-In 2016 He stayed racing in Asia Talent Cup.
+In 2016, Izdihar stayed racing in Asia Talent Cup.
 He won the second race at Losail, and first races of round 3 and 6 at Sepang.
 He competed against Thai rider, Somkiat Chantra, but his DNF results in the final round shattered his hopes of winning the Asia Talent Cup championship, an achievement earned by Somkiat.